jeantardelli/restful-python-web-services/README.md

 Directories
 ===========
-**simple-in-memory-dictionary-data-source:** In-memory dictionary data source RESTful web application using Flask
+**simple-in-memory-dictionary-data-source:** Simple RESTful API to interact with a simple, in-memory, data source using Flask

 License
 =======